GraphicsBlast

 A quick technical note here.
 Multiplying by the projection matrix technically brings everything into "clip space".
 The resulting values are not homogeneously normalised.
 This means that the 4th value of the vec4 coordinate won't equal 1.

-You don't really need to worry about this, as OpenGL handles this situation automatically, but I just want to give you full disclosure of the pipeline.
+You don't really need to worry about this, as OpenGL handles this situation automatically, but I just want to give you full disclosure and knowledge of the pipeline.
 When you set a vertex's position to have a non-1 value in the 4th component, OpenGL will automatically divide the vertex's x, y, z, and w (4th component) value by w to normalise it.
 Only after this automatic normalisation step, the vertices will lay in OpenGL's unit square (assuming they're visible to the camera), and we can say they're Normalised Device Coordinates.
 Before this automatic process, we say they're in clip space.
 This normalisation process is known as perspective division if you want to read more about it.
-But you really don't need to worry about this process if you don't want to.
+But you really don't need to worry about this process.

 Summary